portlands/docker/README.md

 communications via TLS.

 **Security advice:** The default embedded certificates should not be used in production.
-The root certificate is kept safe to the best of my abilities but should only be used for development and testing purposes.
+The root certificate is kept safe to the best of my abilities, but should only be used for development and testing purposes.
 You should *bring your own certificates*, it shouldn't be too hard to swap them out in the Dockerfiles.

 ## Images

 ### http2
-nginx on alpine linux with tls, http2 and gzip compression.
+Nginx web server with TLS, HTTP/2 and GZIP compression.
 Push content to `${DEPLOYMENT_DIR}`.

-The ssl certificate bundled is valid for localhost.
+The SSL configuration is set rather restrictive, please have a look at the [server configuration](http2/conf/default.conf).
+Server headers are disabled.

 Start an instance with:
 `docker run -d -p 80:80 -p 443:443 --name http2 portlands/http2`